RealFormer: Transformer Likes Residual Attention: RealFormer

 \subsection{Residual Attention Layer Transformer}

-RealFormer closely follows the Post-LN design and simply adds a skip edge to connect Multi-Head Attention modules in adjacent layers, as shown in Figure~\ref{fig:realformer} (c).
-Formally, it adds $Prev$, the pre-softmax attention scores from the previous layer with shape $(\#heads, from\_seq\_len, to\_seq\_len)$,\footnote{Batch dimension is omitted for brevity.} as one additional input to the Multi-Head Attention module in the current layer:
+RealFormer uses a Post-LN style Transformer\footnote{Potentially we could also use Pre-LN, but Post-LN tends to outperform Pre-LN, as we will show in Section~\ref{sect:exp}.} as backbone and adds skip edges to connect Multi-Head Attention modules in adjacent layers, as shown in Figure~\ref{fig:realformer} (c).
+More formally, it adds $Prev$, the pre-softmax attention scores from the previous layer with shape $(\#heads, from\_seq\_len, to\_seq\_len)$,\footnote{Batch dimension is omitted for ease of discussion.} as one additional input to the Multi-Head Attention module in the current layer:

 where $head_i = \text{ResidualAttention} \, (QW^Q_i, $ $ KW^K_i, VW^V_i, Prev_i)$ and $Prev_i$ is the slice of $Prev$ with shape $( from\_seq\_len, to\_seq\_len)$ corresponding to $head_i$.
 ResidualAttention adds ``residual scores'' on top of $Prev_i$ and then computes the weighted sum as usual: